 What also made Adlib stand out against other suppliers was our equipment stocks and ability of bringing a ‘Rock & Roll’ flare to the design for each event as a result of our design team’s considerable touring experience.

 The Adlib team, led by Chris Neary working as Project Manager alongside Crew Chief Tom Kaye, supplied a wide range of technical services for each event.
-As well as supply of audio, lighting, video and staging equipment, Adlib also delivered branding, content creation and transport.
+As well as audio rental, lighting rental, AV rental and staging equipment, Adlib also delivered branding, content creation and transport.

 This comprehensive package ensured that client’s extensive events’ briefs were met exactly and by utilising WYSIWYG design software Adlib were able to demonstrate proposed stage set ups in order to ensure client satisfaction.